oxheadalpha/teztnets/kathmandunet-about.markdown

 > 💡 Again, to keep your processes alive in background:
 >
 > ```bash=4
-> nohup tezos-baker-014-PtKathma run with local node ~/.tezos-node faucet > ./baker-kathmandunet.log &
+> nohup tezos-baker-014-PtKathma run with local node ~/.tezos-node faucet --liquidity-baking-toggle-vote pass > ./baker-kathmandunet.log &
 > ```

 Note that you need a minimum amount of tez to get baking rights.
 If you are not a bootstrap baker, it will take you several cycles to start baking.